Follow us on networks

 Exercise 🏃🏻♀️

 • Regular exercise, particularly aerobic exercise, helps reduce PMS symptoms.
 Exercising 4 or more times a week, ideally outdoors and in the sun, would be the best recommendation.
-If there is a lot of pain during PMS, the intensity can be reduced, but working during the rest of the cycle will cause the PMS to decrease.
+If there is a lot of pain during PMS, the intensity can be reduced, but working during the rest of the cycle will make the PMS decrease.

-• Contact with different scenarios such as the countryside, the beach, the mountains... also has an effect on the central nervous system.
+• Contact with different settings such as the countryside, the beach, the mountains... also has an effect on the central nervous system.
 Take advantage of the days when you are most upset to go for a walk through beautiful places for your senses.

-lifestyle 🧘🏿
+Lifestyle 🧘🏿

 Supplementation 💊

 • Vitamin B6.
 Many studies have investigated vitamin B6 as an intervention, using a wide range of doses; some have been successful, others less so.
-In women who use or have historically taken oral contraceptives, vitamin B6 levels are reduced, so its supplementation would be justified in these cases.
+In women who use or have historically taken oral contraceptives, vitamin B6 levels are reduced, so supplementation would be justified in these cases.

-• evening primrose oil, borage, black currant oil or rapeseed oil.
+• evening primrose oil, borage, blackcurrant oil or rapeseed oil.
 They contain gamma-linolenic acid, which helps regulate essential fatty acids involved in inflammation.
 High doses would be needed to achieve anti-inflammatory effects.

 • Magnesium.
 Magnesium plays a role in the metabolism of essential fatty acids and vitamin B6.